 No more than three people can live together and share an SIL setting unless they are related or have been granted an exception by the OCDD Assistant Secretary or his/her designee.

-The SIL service is not available to recipients in the Self-Direction option, as these recipients are responsible for directing their own care.
+The SIL per diem rate will not be paid to an SIL provider agency for recipients in the Self-Direction option, as these recipients are responsible for directing their own care.